Proposal Due by Monday, October 16

 College Fellows will receive a salary supplement of $5,000 for every academic year in which they devote 100% of their instructional effort to the Engagements (for AGFM candidates, 4 EGMT courses will earn the full supplement).

-- Compensation can be offered in research funds rather than salary supplement if requested at the time of contract.
+- Compensation may be offered in research funds rather than salary supplement if requested at the time of contract.

 - Full departmental course release will be offered during the corresponding academic semesters in which fellows are teaching in the Engagements.